Me2U-Afrika/Me2U/README.md

-# Me2U
+# Me2U Afrika
-Me2U Africa is a vast master of material transformation project that aims to bridge the gaps and challenges we face in the ecommerce world we live in today.
+Me2U Afrika is a vast master of material transformation project that aims to bridge the gaps and challenges we face in the ecommerce world we live in today.
 We hope to transform every human life and enrich our beautiful continent in this amazing world.The website will be fully rounded,